Financial assistance from New Mexico Salvation Army.

 Other resources from the Salvation Army range from clothes to budgeting advice or help for immigrants and Spanish speakers.
 The NM Salvation Army has a focus on those who are most at risk and disadvantaged.
 Most of the people who stop by are faced with a short term hardship.
 The emergency assistance programs can provide New Mexico families with funds to help them stay in their homes or apartments, free furniture for a home, groceries from a pantry to feed their families, or coordinate financial assistance for electric bills

-Due mainly to the weak economy, many middle and more moderate income families are seeking and applying for financial assistance for the first time.
+Due mainly to the always challenging job market economy, many middle and more moderate income families are seeking and applying for financial assistance for the first time.
 Those who are currently seeking assistance from the Salvation Army typically request food from a pantry or financial help for paying their rent and/or utilities.
 Or the get free back to school supplies for kids or Christmas toys.
 Most of the services are offered one time only, and people will also generally be signed up for self-sufficiency.
 What is available varies from location to location, and is limited based on available funding.